 It is similar to the incremental model but gives more emphasis on risk analysis.
 The spiral model has four phases:

-A software project repeatedly goes through these phases in iterations and in the baseline spiral, starting in the planning phase, requirements are gathered and risk is analysed.
+A software project repeatedly goes through these phases in iterations and in the baseline spiral, starting in the planning phase, requirements are gathered and risk is analyzed.
 Each subsequent spiral builds on the baseline spiral.

 There is a high amount of risk analysis taking place which helps to better avoid them.
 Additional functionalities can be added at a later stage of development.
-In spite of the advantages this is a costly model to use and also the process of risk analysis requires highly specific expertise.
+In spite of the advantages, this is a costly model to use and also the process of risk analysis requires highly specific expertise.

 This model is widely used when costs and risk evaluation is of prime importance, especially in those medium to high-risk projects.
 For users who are unsure of what they need, this model can be quite helpful.